Speeding up Learning Quantum States through Group Equivariant Convolutional Quantum Ans\"atze: Introduction

-We illustrate the potential of this framework by applying it to the problem of finding the sign structure of the ground state of $J_1-J_2$ antiferromagnetic Heisenberg magnets.
-This is a paradigmatic case where classical neural networks struggle to discover the sign structure to an admissible accuracy due to violation of global $\operatorname{SU}(2)$ symmetry \cite{Choo_2019,Castelnovo_2020}.
-We include numerical simulation to show the effectiveness of the $S_n$-CQA ans{\"a}tze in finding the ground state's sign structure in the frustrated region using only $\mathcal{O}(pn^2)$ parameters for $p$ alternating layers.
+In the numerical part~\ref{s5}, we illustrate the potential of this framework by applying it to the problem of finding the ground state energy of $J_1-J_2$ antiferromagnetic Heisenberg magnets, a gapless system with no known sign structure or analytical solution in quantum many body theory.
+We compare our model with classical and quantum algorithms like \cite{VieijraRBM,Roth_2021,Seki_2020}.
+We emphasize the consequence of the failure of \textit{Marshall-Lieb-Mattis theorem} \cite{Marshall1955,Lieb62,Tasaki2020} in the frustrated region with which classical neural networks struggle to discover the sign structure to an admissible accuracy due to violation of global $\operatorname{SU}(2)$ symmetry \cite{Choo_2019,Castelnovo_2020}.
+We include numerical simulation to show the effectiveness of the $S_n$-CQA ans{\"a}tze in finding the ground state with frustration using only $\mathcal{O}(pn^2)$ parameters for $p$ alternating layers.
+Noisy simulations are also provided to show the robustness of $S_n$-CQA.

-All statements and theorems discussed in the main text are proved in full detail in Supplementary Material (SM).
+Our theoretical results about SU($d$) symmetry can be reversed to exhibit $S_n$ permutation symmetry.
+We define SU($d$)-CQA on SU($d$)-irrep blocks and leave it to future research work to explore its theoretical and experimental potential.
+All statements and theorems discussed in the main text are proved in full detail in the Supplementary Materials (SM).